Dewalian/generic-animation-state-behaviour/README.md

 ## Animation Event Reciever
 <img width="1286" height="283" alt="Animation Event Reciever" src="https://github.com/user-attachments/assets/7a04747d-0427-4bf4-a49b-3886256feb28" />

 Used to invoke the Event raised by Animation Event State Behaviour class.
-Attack this component to a gameobject with an Animator component.
+Attach this component to a gameobject with an Animator component.

 # How to Use
 ### Step 1